Book review: Chief Communications Officers at Work

 Tabita Andersson’s book offers practical insights from senior communications leaders, capturing a discipline in the midst of significant transition.

-There are no shortage of books about why communications and publice relations practitioners deserve a seat at the management table, but few explain what it takes to successfully make the journey.
-Tabita Andersson's Chief Communications Officers at Work aims to fill this gap.
+There is no shortage of books about why communications and public relations practitioners deserve a seat at the management table, but few explain what it takes to successfully make the journey.
+Tabita Andersson’s Chief Communications Officers at Work aims to fill this gap.

-Andersson is a CCO herself and conceived the project to help others navigate the journey to senior leadership that she knows first-hand is opaque.
-The book speaks to two audiences: practitioners aspiring to senior communications roles, and the CEOs and executives who need to understand the potential of the high-functioning corporate communications or public relations team.
+Andersson is a CCO herself and conceived the project to help others navigate a journey to senior leadership that she knows first-hand is opaque.
+The book speaks to two audiences: practitioners aspiring to senior communications roles, and CEOs and executives who need to understand the potential of a high-functioning corporate communications or public relations team.

 What CCOs actually do